jihyechoi77/malade/README.md

 Run `DrugOutcomeInfoAgent` and the drug-outcome association identification process with `python3 malade/omop_interactions.py --recompute_iteractions`; run `CategoryOutcomeRiskAgent` and the category-outcome labeling process with `python3 malade/omop_interactions.py --recompute_labels`.
 Run `python3 scripts/generate_summary_files.py` to process the outputs from MALADE into a readable format.

-`results.ipynb` contains the code to generate the final experimental results.
+`scripts/generate_results.py` contains the code to generate the final experimental results.